-Zoe Tabary has been with The Economist Group for three years, and in that time she has managed research projects for clients across a range of topics including energy, healthcare and sustainability.
+Zoe Tabary is currently an editor at Amnesty International.
+She worked at The Economist Group between June 2011 and May 2015 (first as a deputy editor, then a research editor and finally an editor).
+In that time she managed research projects for clients across a range of topics, including energy, healthcare and sustainability.

 The power of brands

 I recently interviewed Maria Sebregondi, VP of brand equity and communications at Moleskine, on how brands can play to their strengths to engage with consumers

 Q- Why do brands matter so much?

 A- Brands matter because they are deeply tied with intangible values and personal identity.
 They are things that people wear and carry with them, like amulets in traditional societies, and signify their community belonging and values.
 The more authentic and deep the relation you create around those values, the stronger the brand.